lfochamon/website/www/content/pages/main.md

 <div class="news" markdown=1>

+- **Sep 18th, 2024** &ndash; I have been invited to participate in a panel on career steps for doctoral students in this year's [IMPRS-IS](https://imprs.is.mpg.de/) bootcamp.

 - **Aug 26th, 2024** &ndash; Last chance to catch our tutorial on "[Learning under Requirements: Supervised and Reinforcement Learning with Constraints]({filename}/pages/eusipco.md)" at EUSIPCO in Lyon, France.

 ------